 Colored vinyl in the here and now

 Nowadays you have colored vinyls in all possible colors.
 Think of one color, or a double LP album where each vinyl record has its own separate color.
 Multiple colors on one vinyl record?
 No problem!
 You can't imagine it being pressed.
 Do you already own a colored vinyl ?
-Hang the LP on the wall!
-In our LP list - Black (albums) and your colored vinyl it's a party on the wall.
-Do you have a single splatter vinyl?
-Then the 7 inch LP Frame – Black is a suitable candidate.
+Hang the vinyl record on the wall!
+In our black vinyl record frame and your colored vinyl it's a party on the wall.

 Are there also disadvantages to the colored LPs?
 Some sources claim that a colored vinyl record reduces sound quality.
 This used to be the case, but nowadays you can safely buy a colored vinyl without the quality of the sound going down.
 One side note: glow in the dark vinyl records, transparent LPs and picture disks are still susceptible to lower quality, but this is not always the case.
 In any case, you need a trained ear to hear the difference.

 Regardless of the quality mark of vinyl records, there are pearls of beautiful colored vinyl records in circulation.
 We at De List Vinyl love it.
 The music does not change at its core and the vinyl record is also in style with the LP cover or the general image that the artist radiates.

 Appearance is the word when you want to upgrade not only the music, but the overall appearance of the vinyl record.
 The colored vinyl records become even more beautiful in our black LP frame .
 It doesn't matter whether it's an album or a single: colored vinyl & black LP frames are a match.